Richard III (1699 play)

-Richard III (1699) is a history play written by Colley Cibber.
+The Tragical History of King Richard III, Alter'd From Shakespeare (1699) is a history play written by Colley Cibber.
 It is based on William Shakespeare's Richard III, but reworked for Williamite audiences.

 Cibber, a prominent theatre manager, first attempted to stage his version in 1699, but the performance was a disaster.
 The Master of the Revels censored the entire first act and the production was a popular and commercial failure.
 Cibber published the script in 1700, including the problematic act, with a short note on its suppression.
 Ensuing performances from 1704 eventually risked the entire play in Cibber's new form.
 The play became a success with leading actors such as David Garrick playing Richard III.

-The Shakespeare renaissance of the nineteenth and twentieth centuries deprecated modifications of Shakespeare's plots.
-Cibber's adaptation could not stand comparison with Shakespearean originals, and has rarely been staged since.